EmbryoPhenomics/vuba/docs/creating-interfaces.rst

 .. image:: _static/single_trackbar_gui.png

-This might seem trivial, but in less than 20 lines of code (excluding comments and whitespace) we have created a user interface that enables us to view the output of a variable binary threhsold (for the full script, see ...).
+This might seem trivial, but in less than 20 lines of code (excluding comments and whitespace) we have created a user interface that enables us to view the output of a variable binary threhsold.
 Note that because all gui constructors use the same base class, we only have to address the video constructor and supply an object that describes a video instead, to apply the interface to a movie:

 .. code-block:: python